 ACK Warn: Acknowledge the current warning level.
-A new warning will appear only if the warning level increases.
+A new warning will appear only if the warning level increases pear only if the warning level increases.

 ACK Space: Acknowledge all current and future warning levels from this particular airspace region while the aircraft is within 2.5 km horizontal separation and 500 m vertical separation.